taraszh/mad_telegram/README.md

 # Wacky Message.
-Clipboard Translation, Creative Modification, and Input Inserter
+Clipboard Translation, Creative Modification

 This project processes text from the clipboard, translates it into various languages, and inserts the translated text into an active input field in an open window.

 ## Description

 The project allows users to automatically translate the text in the clipboard and paste the translated text into the corresponding input field in active applications.
-It supports multiple languages and can be customized for specific applications.

 ## Features